The Locker Key

 “Roger that.”

-The blue sedan pulls up beside the fallen and fuming mad Riley.
-The Duprees jump out.
-They help Riley to his feet.
-One of the goons peels off Riley’s jacket to reveal a Kevlar vest.
-Riley is still barking orders.
-At the rear of one of the buildings the high-pitched whine of a small motorcycle is heard.
-On Riley’s instructions, Calvin jumps into the sedan and takes off after the motorcycle.
-Eldon helps Riley into van and it takes off, back the way it came.
+The blue sedan pulled up beside the fallen and fuming mad Riley.
+The Duprees jumped out.
+They helped Riley to his feet.
+One of the goons peeled off Riley’s jacket to reveal a Kevlar vest.
+Riley was still barking orders.
+At the rear of one of the buildings the high-pitched whine of a small motorcycle was heard.
+On Riley’s instructions, Calvin jumped into the sedan and took off after the motorcycle.
+Eldon helped Riley into van and it took off, back the way it came.

 “Is it just the one car comin’ after me?”
 Mick said.